 This document defines a generalization of an address called a "locator".
 A locator specifies a point-of-attachment to the network but may also include additional end-to-end tunneling or per-host demultiplexing context that affects how packets are handled below the logical HIP sublayer of the stack.
 This generalization is useful because IP addresses alone may not be sufficient to describe how packets should be handled below HIP.
-For example, in a host multihoming context, certain IP addresses may need to be associated with certain ESP SPIs, to avoid violation ESP anti-replay window.
+For example, in a host multihoming context, certain IP addresses may need to be associated with certain ESP SPIs to avoid violating the ESP anti-replay window.
 Addresses may also be affiliated with transport ports in certain tunneling scenarios.
 Locators may simply be traditional network addresses.
-The format of the locators is defined in Section 4.
+The format of the locator fields in the LOCATOR parameter is defined in Section 4.

 3.1.2.
-Mobility overview
+Mobility Overview

 When a host moves to another address, it notifies its peer of the new address by sending a HIP UPDATE packet containing a LOCATOR parameter.
 This UPDATE packet is acknowledged by the peer.
-For reliability in the presence of packet loss, the UPDATE packet is retransmitted as defined in the HIP protocol specification [2].
+For reliability in the presence of packet loss, the UPDATE packet is retransmitted as defined in the HIP protocol specification [RFC5201].
 The peer can authenticate the contents of the UPDATE packet based on the signature and keyed hash of the packet.